 You’d be amazed how many people say that to me: my father (R.I.P dad, I will always love you), my mother, my brother, virtually all my friends…

 To be fair they definitely do have a point.
 I struggle to get by.
+My lack of money makes me unhappy.
 It’s a fight to put food in the fridge.
 And yes, life would be very much easier if I just got a regular nine to five, even a minimum wage nine to five job.

 But I refuse.
 And at the grand old age of thirty-three (okay it’s really not that old, but it’s old enough to know yourself), I don’t think I’m every likely to change my mind.
 Not unless it gets to the point where I am quite literally starving.
 Oh wait, no, I’ve been there before and still kept going.